Tinkerforge/doc/en/source/Hardware/Bricklets/Thermal_Imaging.rst

 * Uses FLIR Lepton **with radiometry and shutter**
 * High Contrast Image with 8.6Hz and 8 bit resolution (for display)
 * Temperature Image with 4.5Hz and 16 bit resolution (for scientific calculations)
-* Definable spotmeter with min, mean, max temperature measurement
+* Definable spotmeter with min, max, mean temperature measurement
 * Automatic shutter control